The 10 best AI app builders in 2026 (Tested & reviewed)

 - Outputs still require review; errors and inefficiencies are possible

-- Free tier is limited, advanced features require paid plans
+- Free tier is limited and advanced features require paid plans

 GitHub Copilot best features